 Note: If your Bates has less than 8 characters, you may need to modify the number component in the above-listed formula

 Save as nextpoint_load_file.csv and save in line with the directory from which the file was saved.

-Contact our Client Services team for extended assistance in creating the load file outlined in Solution 2 or for an ESI Protocol Consultation.
+Contact our Product Support team for extended assistance in creating the load file outlined in Solution 2 or for an ESI Protocol Consultation.